 We have deployed bespoke mandatory Respect in the Workplace training to all our workforce (employees and contractors) locally.
 This course helps protect the health and safety of our employees.
-This is provided when an employee is onboarded, it is instructor led and it delivered in person where possible.
+This is provided when an employee is onboarded; it is either delivered in person and instructor-led or delivered via online and is mandatory for all new hires to complete within the first 90 days of employment.